Hannah Palmer Stuns By Showing A Glimpse Of Her Buns In A Pink Miniskirt

 Hannah's silky blond hair was neatly parted to one side and styled in high braided pigtails.
 She left two long tendrils free on each side of her face.

-In the next shot, she remained seated.
-She grabbed her right ankle with her corresponding hand and turned away from the camera while closing her eyes.
-Sitting on the ground has been running theme for Hannah — she did it while rocking Daisy Dukes on a sidewalk and in a parking garage.

-Her latest IG share included one picture of her standing, and it provided a peek at her perky buns.
+Her latest IG share also included one picture of herself standing, and it provided a peek at her perky buns.
 She stood sideways and sassily lifted one knee while glancing down at the camera over her shoulder.

-Her followers agreed with her assessment of how she looks in pink, describing her as “the cutest ever,” “enchanting,” and a “baby doll.”
+Her followers agreed with an assessment of how she looks in pink, describing her as "the cutest ever," "enchanting," and a "baby doll."